Understanding Advice-Only Financial Planning in Canada

 - Jun 20

 I started my career as a bank teller, cashing cheques and chatting with clients.
-Over time, I moved up to become a Senior Financial Advisor, eventually managing investment portfolios of over $500,000.
+Over time, I moved up to become a Senior Financial Advisor.
+I eventually managed investment portfolios of over $500,000.
 What I learned along the way was eye-opening: the wealthier the client, the better the advice.
 Everyone else?
 They were usually talking to someone new to the role, freshly licensed, and under pressure to sell.

-That experience is one of the reasons I became an advice-only financial planner.
+That experience pushed me to become an advice-only financial planner.
 I wanted to offer real, unbiased guidance to people who have often been overlooked by the traditional system.

 What Does “Advice-Only” Mean?

-Advice-only financial planning means exactly what it sounds like - advice without product sales.
+Advice-only financial planning means exactly what it sounds like—advice without product sales.
+Here are key aspects of this model:

 Because I don’t manage your money or earn anything based on what you buy, you can trust that the advice you receive is truly in your best interest.